bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/table-no-fk.md

 title: Disallow Foreign Key in Table
 ---

+This rule disallows users to create foreign key in the table.

 A foreign key is a logical association of rows between two tables, in a parent-child relationship.
 A row in a "parent" table may be referenced by one or more rows in a "child" table.

 `FOREIGN KEY` constraints are impossible to maintain once your data grows and is split over multiple database servers.
 This typically happens when you introduce functional partitioning/sharding and/or horizontal sharding.